redhat-openstack/website/source/uncategorized/midonet-integration.html.md

       systemctl restart openstack-nova-conductor.service
       systemctl restart openstack-nova-novncproxy.service

-## Creating Initial Networks and Getting started with the system
+## Creating Initial Networks and Static Uplink

 Use this section to create external connectivity on your all-in-one system.
 Please follow this exactly.